CTA-K12/DynamoForm/README.md

 ### Libraries

 **DynamoForm-formset:**
-Create forms with groups of fields (form-sets) which can be dynamicaly added and removed from a form, by the end user, as needed.
+Create forms with fields (or groups of fields which can be dynamicaly added and removed from a form by the end user as needed.

 **DynamoForm-selectize:**
-Enable the use Brian Reavis's popular selectize.js library using html attributes.
+Enable the use Brian Reavis's popular selectize.js library using html attributes without writing any javascript.

 ### Docs